 As we know traditional regular and FM radio broadcasting are forms of terrestrial radio transmission that deliver audio content to a wide audience.
 Regular broadcasting uses both AM and FM modulation schemes while FM broadcasting uses Frequency Modulation radio.
 Both the systems utilize radio towers, but their designs and coverage characteristics differ due to their operating frequency ranges and signal propagation paths.

 The term radio broadcasting refers to transmission of audio informations using electromagnetic waves.
 The radio frequency spectrum lies from 3 Hz to 300 GHz range.

-The figure-1 (taken from wikimedia commons) shows electromagnetic spectrum with radio frequency spectrum.
+The figure-1 depicts electromagnetic spectrum with radio frequency (RF) spectrum part.
 It also depicts use of AM and FM modulation for transmission of audio informations.

 • FM Radio Broadcasting utilizes frequency band 88 to 108 MHz.